DiGa66/terraform-provider-croccloud/website/docs/r/eip.md

 }
 ```

-### Attaching an EIP to an instance with a pre-assigned private ip
+### Attaching an EIP to an instance with a pre-assigned private IP

 ```terraform
 resource "aws_vpc" "default" {